Diagnosis of Circumstellar Matter Structure in Interaction-powered Supernovae with Hydrogen Line Feature: Introduction

 \section{Introduction}

 Supernovae (SNe), which are explosions following the deaths of massive stars, display a diversity in their light curves and spectra that reflects their diverse environment.
-A fraction of SNe exhibit narrow lines of hydrogen in their spectra, which are usually classified as Type IIn SNe \citep[SNe IIn;][]{schlegel1990,filippenko1997}.
-SNe IIn are thought to be powered by the interaction between dense circumstellar material (CSM) and SN ejecta \citep{Grasberg86,chugai94,chugai2001,Chevalier11}.
+A fraction of SNe exhibit narrow lines in their spectra, and such SNe are thought to be powered by the interaction between dense circumstellar material (CSM) and SN ejecta \citep{Grasberg86,chugai1991,chugai2001,Chevalier11}.
 The CSM expands much slower than the SN ejecta, and is believed to produce the narrow lines in the spectra due to the Doppler effect of its line emission.

-Conventionally, the CSM is thought to be produced by steady mass loss processes such as stellar winds.
-However, detailed observations and analyses of SNe IIn in recent years require a different picture of mass ejection.
-Estimations from light curves \citep[e.g.,][]{moriya2013,Moriya14} and spectra \citep[e.g.,][]{kiewe2012,taddia2013} of SNe IIn indicate that their progenitors should have lost mass at a high mass-loss rate of $\dot{M} \gtrsim 10^{-3}\ \rm{M_{\odot}/yr}$ to form the dense CSM.
+Estimations from light curves \citep[e.g.,][]{moriya2013,Moriya14} and spectra \citep[e.g.,][]{kiewe2012,taddia2013} of Type IIn SNe (SNe IIn), whose spectra exhibit narrow lines of hydrogen, indicate that their progenitors should have lost mass at a high mass-loss rate of $\dot{M} \gtrsim 10^{-3}\ \rm{M_{\odot}/yr}$ to form the dense CSM.
 This is in stark contrast to late time radio observations of SNe with mass-loss rate estimates of $\dot{M} = 10^{-7} - 10^{-5}\ \rm{M_\odot/yr}$ \citep{Weiler02,Chevalier2006,Bietenholz21}, compatible with those observed in stellar winds of local evolved massive stars \citep[e.g.,][]{DeJager88,vanLoon05,Mauron11,Beasor20}.
 Therefore, progenitors of SNe IIn should have undergone a different stage of enhanced mass loss just before the SN explosion\footnote{More recently, short-cadence observations have revealed other types of SNe that are more common than SNe IIn to also have dense CSM; e.g. Type II-P SN like SN 2013fs \citep{yaron2017} and Type Ic SN like SN 2020oi \citep{maeda2021, gagliano2022}}.